factcheckmate/factcheckmate/markdown/transgender/children-too-young.md

   "debunkedStudies": []
 }
 ---
-**Research shows children can understand their gender identity as early as age 3 and are typically confident about it by age 5-6.** This is the same age when cisgender children develop a stable sense of their own gender.
+**Research shows children can understand their gender identity as early as age 3 and are typically confident about it by age 5-6.**
+&nbsp;
+This is the same age when cisgender children develop a stable sense of their own gender.
 Knowing you're transgender isn't fundamentally different from knowing you're cisgender—it's about an internal sense of self.
 Children who consistently, persistently, and insistently express a gender different from their assigned sex over time are demonstrating their authentic identity, not confusion.
 Medical professionals use careful, evidence-based protocols involving extended observation and support before any medical interventions, which don't occur until puberty at the earliest.